Published: May 18, 2018

 How healthy we are and tend to remain depends on several factors.
-While genetics and accidental damage play a definite role in it, our daily lifestyle, jobs, and eating habits are the leading factors that impact our health.
+While genetics and accidental damage play a definite role, our daily lifestyle, jobs, and eating habits are the leading factors affecting our health.
+An unhealthy lifestyle puts us at an increased risk of several conditions.
+We all know we need to incorporate exercise and other physical activity into our daily routine.
+However, we still do nothing about it.

 |